-Access to needed raw materials may become limited, and the quality of raw materials may decline, which in turn would make it more difficult to maintain the high standard of quality and safety inherent to European food products.
+Making the European food system sustainable will therefore become an increasingly challenging task.
+Access to raw materials may become limited, and their quality might decline, which in turn would make it more difficult to maintain the high standard of quality and safety inherent to European food products.
 Coupled with an increased income inequality, the number of consumers having access to higher quality food items may further decline.
-The wealth gap may lead to, or turn into, a 'food gap', and the increasing number of food banks is an early warning sign of that.
-Continued price volatility may lead to a growing reluctance of investors and existing enterprises to take risks in developing new businesses, new technologies and new products.
+The wealth gap may lead to, or turn into, a "food gap", and the increasing number of food banks across Europe is an early warning sign of that.
+Continued price volatility in raw materials may lead to a growing reluctance of investors and existing enterprises to take risks in developing new businesses, new technologies and new products.
 This would inevitably lead to global competitors overtaking leading European players.

 On the consumer front, low engagement levels may further lower public trust and acceptance of food solutions.
 In turn, there is an even higher risk that decisions will be based on opinions rather than on scientific facts.

-It is not unlikely that consumers will then start looking elsewhere to get their food needs and wants addressed.
-Figure 3.
-Development of agricultural production by 2050.
-Areas marked in red will experience a decrease in agricultural yields while areas marked in green will experience an increase (Hugo Ahlenius, UNEP/GRID-Arendal).
+2.1.4.
+Policy Context